Matt Rand: Career

 In 2017 while residing in Ozone Park, New York and competing for Central Park Track Club, Rand won the Mohawk Hudson River Marathon in Albany, NY.

 Rand placed in the top 50 at the Chicago Marathon in 2016 and 2018.

 He finished 25th at the 2019 Houston Marathon.
-In the fall at the 2019 Indianapolis Monumental Marathon, Rand placed 6th in a time of 2:18:42, which qualified him for the 2020 United States Olympic Trials (marathon).
+In the fall at the 2019 Indianapolis Monumental Marathon, Rand placed sixth in a time of 2:18:42, which qualified him for the 2020 United States Olympic Trials (marathon).

-USATF New York named Rand the 2019 Long Distance Running Athlete of the Year, alongside Roberta Groner.
+USATF New York named Rand the 2019 Long Distance Running Athlete of the Year, following multiple wins by Meb Keflezighi and Brendan Martin.

 In February 2020 while residing in Portland, Maine, Rand competed in the 2020 Olympic Trials Marathon, placing 108th of 235 men on a hilly course through downtown Atlanta.

-In 2023, Rand finished 8th of 25,418 runners in the Brooklyn Half Marathon, one of the largest half marathons in the United States.
-Over the summer, he won the Maine Men’s division at the Beach to Beacon 10K in his hometown of Cape Elizabeth, ME.
+In 2023, Rand finished eighth of over 25,000 runners in the Brooklyn Half Marathon.
+Over the summer, he won the Maine Men’s division at the Beach to Beacon 10K.
 In October, he ran the 2023 McKirdy Micro Marathon in a time of 2:17:11 to qualify for the 2024 United States Olympic Trials (marathon).

-At the 2024 Olympic Trials in Orlando, FL, Rand struggled in hot, sunny conditions.
+At the 2024 Olympic Trials in Orlando, Rand struggled in hot, sunny conditions.
 He was the last of 150 men to cross the finish line (50 of the 200 male starters dropped out).
 His effort was featured in an article written by Dennis Young and published by Defector.

-Rand is one of only four men from Maine who have competed in at least two U.S. Olympic Trials and won the Maine Men's division of the Beach to Beacon 10K, along with Ben True, Riley Masters, and Louis Luchini.
+Rand is one of four men from Maine who have competed in at least two U.S. Olympic Trials and won the Maine title at the Beach to Beacon 10K, along with Ben True, Riley Masters, and Louis Luchini.

 Rand serves on the Board of Directors for the Beach to Beacon 10K, which is managed by Dave McGillivray and chaired by Joan Benoit Samuelson.